Detail Header Image

 3. Calculate the total contribution amount based on the current rates.

-Section 2: Navigating the Social Security Portal for Employers
+Section 2: Navigating the Segurança Social Website for Employers

-The Social Security online portal is a comprehensive tool designed to streamline the management of your contributions as an employer in Portugal.
-As we mentioned previously, it’s common practice in Portugal for your accountant to take care of this for you, however it can be useful to understand how to navigate this portal efficiently.
+The Segurança Social website is an online portal designed to streamline the management of your contributions as an employer in Portugal.
+While it's common practice for your accountant to take care of this for you, it's still important to know what you're dealing with.

 Accessing the Portal

-To access the Social Security online services, you need to use your NISS that was provided upon your business registration.
+To access the Segurança Social online services, you need to use the NISS that was provided to you upon your business registration.
 The portal is designed to be user-friendly, offering a dashboard that gives you a quick overview of your account status, pending actions, and recent activity.

-To register on the Portal, simply go to the Social Security direct website (Segurança Social Direta) and follow the instructions.
-(It’s in Portuguese, but Google Chrome will translate it into English if you need it to).
+To register on the Portal, simply go to the Segurança Social Direta website and follow the instructions.
+(It's in Portuguese, but Google Chrome will translate it into English if you need it to).

 2. Click on the Entrepreneur/Employer login section.

-3. Enter your User ID and Password to log in.
+3. Enter your User ID/NISS and password to log in.

 4. Once logged in, familiarize yourself with the dashboard and available services.